-Wasps are a common pest in Auckland and NZ throughout the dry summer months with the most prevalent being paper, german and common wasps.
+Wasps are a flying insect pest common in Auckland and NZ throughout the dry summer months with the most prevalent being paper, german and common wasps.
 They roam for food and will be attracted to sweet, sugary food and drinks.
 This makes then a particular nuisance around barbeque facilities and bins in hot weather.
 They form colonies and will mostly keep to themselves at their nest to protect their larvae.
 Beware if you disturb an active wasp nest as they have been known to swarm and attack when they or their larvae are threatened.

 They will try to find safe locations for their nests to protect their larvae from potential predators.
 For this reason they will build nests off the ground which are covered from above.
 The most common locations you will find nests are around gutters when there are drip edges, under eaves, under crossbeams on decks and often mail boxes.

 Wasps are a dangerous creature that can cause terrible life-threatening infections with a single sting.
 And if you live in and around New Zealand, it is especially important to destroy them in the first instance!
 You will find several Wasp Control Auckland services whereby professional experts will destroy the wasp nests.
 But even before availing these services, it is important to understand what wasps are and how they work.